Exploring the types of car insurance claims Filipinos can file

 This claim provides coverage for the damage caused to third-party property under your comprehensive insurance policy.
 It covers damages to vehicles and other properties such as fences, electric posts, and buildings, among others.
 Along with the form and police report, you will also need to provide photographs of the damaged property and repair estimates while filing the claim.

-RSMD (Riot, Strike, Malicious Damage, or Civil Disturbance) claim
+RSCC (Riot, Strike, or Civil Commotion) claim

 Towing reimbursement claim